jrood-nrel/hypre/src/docs/usr-manual/ch-misc.rst

    --with-print-errors            Print HYPRE errors --with-openmp                  Use OpenMP.
 This may affect which compiler is
                                   chosen.
-   --enable-bigint                Use long long int for HYPRE_Int (default is NO).
+   --enable-bigint                Use long long int for NALU_HYPRE_Int (default is NO).
-   --enable-mixedint              Use long long int for HYPRE_BigInt and int for
+   --enable-mixedint              Use long long int for NALU_HYPRE_BigInt and int for
-                                  HYPRE_Int.
+                                  NALU_HYPRE_Int.
                                   NOTE: This option disables Euclid, ParaSails,
                                         pilut and CGC coarsening.